Evaluation: International Heath Programs

 |140.665||Causal Inference in Medicine and Public Health II||3||-||4|

-* up to 3 credits of elective coursework may be substituted for a special topics course only with prior approval of the certificate’s sponsoring faculty
+* up to 3 credits of elective coursework may be substituted for a special topics course only with prior approval of the certificate program’s sponsoring faculty

 Certificate Program Contact